SIG P239 Review – Discontinued, but not forgotten

 Honestly, it probably has to do with SIG-lovers wanting a more concealable option than the P229.
 The P239 is nearly half an inch shorter, five ounces lighter.
 So in that sense, the P239 is a success.
 Though, I would have personally loved it if SIG had found a way to slightly widen the frame to accept double stack magazines.

-The model reviewed belongs to my wife, who purchased it in Massachusetts prior to the Assault Weapon Ban’s expiration.
+The model reviewed belongs to my wife, who purchased it in Massachusetts prior to the AW Ban’s expiration.
 At that time, single-stack pistols made more sense, as they were physically thinner, and the limited capacity wasn’t a hindrance due to restrictive laws in the state.

 I had taken her to a half dozen different gun ranges, and had her try out various pistols to see which felt best in her hands.
 She liked the P229, but the only models available at stores were loaded with features, and thus prohibitively expensive.